webpack/webpack.js.org/src/content/api/plugins.md

 - Plugins should prefer to use `compilation.getLogger('PluginName')` for logging.
 This kind of logging is stored to the Stats and formatted accordingly.
 It can be filtered and exported by the user.
 - Plugins may use the `compiler.getInfrastructureLogger('PluginName')` for logging.
 Using `infrastructure` logging is not stored in the Stats and therefore not formatted.
 It's usually logged to the console/dashboard/GUI directly.
 It can be filtered by the user.
-- Plugins may use special fallback logic for detecting logging support `compilation.getLogger ? compilation.getLogger('PluginName') : console` to provide a fallback for cases when an older webpack version is used which does not support `getLogger` method on `compilation` object.
+- Plugins may use specific fallback logic for detecting logging support `compilation.getLogger ? compilation.getLogger('PluginName') : console` to provide a fallback for cases when an older webpack version is used which does not support `getLogger` method on `compilation` object.

 ## Next Steps